Streetscape and Utility Project FAQs

 • Over 230 water services and b-boxes identified to be replaced as part of the watermain replacements including upgraded water service pipe size and materials.

-The Village is completing the project in phases as indicated in the map below. the Phase 1 construction was largely completed in 2022, with some remaining work on Hillside Avenue extending into 2023.
-Phases 2 and 3 were bid as one construction package with Phase 2 to largely occur in 2023 and Phase 3 in 2024.
-The remaining streetscaping work (Forest and Crescent east of Main) are planned to occur coincident with the downtown train station reconstruction and pedestrian underpass.
+The Village is completing the streetscaping in phases, as indicated in the map below.
+The Phase 1 construction was largely completed in 2022, with some remaining work on Hillside Avenue extending into 2023.
+Phases 2 and 3 were bid as one construction package, with Phase 2 construction being substantially completed in 2023 and Phase 3 substantially completed in 2024.

 At the Village Board meeting on January 19, 2021 the Board evaluated the project team’s recommendation for materials, public preference, durability, and cost to make the final decision on the materials for the streetscape.
 A herringbone pattern with a tumbled edge was selected for the parkway material as it compliments many downtown buildings and is durable and easy to maintain.
 The Board chose plain concrete for the sidewalk material due to its ease of replacement over time.
 The tree planter curbs will be a mix of granite in locations and precast concrete in other locations in order to control cost.
 The same materials are proposed to be used throughout all phases of the streetscaping project.